brandonlamb/stackline/README.md

 ### Technology Stack

-* Amazon SNS for asynchronous message processing.
+* Apache Kafka for asynchronous message processing.
 By using a topic, we keep open the possibility for some refactoring later (think serverless/functions) for multiple consumers, such as splitting indexing into ES and persisting to DynamoDB
-* Amazon DynamoDB for scalable, PaaS-based big data
+* ScyllaDB for scalable, big data, primary persistence
 * ElasticSearch is designed for searching your data.
 Compliments your primary data store
 * JVM-based microservices written in Kotlin
   * Micronaut Framework (http://micronaut.io/)